 Costs and access: private sessions and complementary services in care settings

-Private session $25–$100 Clinics, practitioners
+Private session $25–$100 (varies by city and modality) Clinics, private practitioners

 Hospital or hospice Often low-cost or volunteer Inpatient or allied programs

-Community classes Concessions available Local centres
+Community classes Concessions available Local centres, community health

 Integrating with your healthcare team